 For the past 5 years, McCoy been on the editorial board of the Journal of Open Law, Technology & Society (JOLTS), involved in selecting articles for publication, editing articles, and working on the administration of that journal.

-McCoy Smith is licensed to practice law in Oregon, California & New York and to prosecute patent applications in the USPTO.
-He has degrees from Colorado State University (B.S., Mechanical Engineering, with honors), Johns Hopkins University (Masters of Liberal Arts) and the University of Virginia (J.D.)
+McCoy Smith has degrees from Colorado State University (B.S., Mechanical Engineering, with honors), Johns Hopkins University (Masters of Liberal Arts) and the University of Virginia (J.D.).
+He is license to practice in: